-Confidence is often the single largest distinction between people who get what they want and people who don’t.
+Confidence is often the single largest distinction between people who get what they want and those who don’t.

 Our mind is a powerful tool.
-The influence it has on what we’re able to achieve in life (or not achieve) shouldn’t be underestimated.
+The influence it has on what we’re able to achieve in life shouldn’t be underestimated.

 So how do you define confidence?

 In the simplest terms, it’s a trust you have in yourself.
 It’s that feeling of self-assurance you have when you appreciate your qualities and abilities.

 It’s when you know what you bring to the table.

 Confident people report earning more money, getting more promotions, and are all around happier people.

 So what exactly is it that they do differently?
 Let’s get into the self-confidence examples.

 “Believe you can and you’re halfway there.”

 Have you ever wondered what makes someone have that it factor?